1C-Company/v8-code-style/bundles/com.e1c.v8codestyle.bsl/markdown/structure-key-modification.md

 # Structure key modification outside constructor function

-If Structure was created by constructor function then changing the compositoon of the structure keys using methods `Structure.Insert("Key", ...); Structure.Delete("Key"); Structure.Clear();` can lead to errors due to the uncertainty of data composition.
+If Structure was created by constructor function then changing the composition of the structure keys using methods `Structure.Insert("Key", ...); Structure.Delete("Key"); Structure.Clear();` can lead to errors due to the uncertainty of data composition.